cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

    <details>
   <summary> So, How do I use it?</summary>
-Please see the Using cyber: the very basics section for this.
+Please see using cyber sections in the beggining.
   </details>

  <details>
   <summary>What is the fastest way to get tokens? </summary>
-Play the Game of course!
-Another quick way is to use future faucets or Kira's TG bot, which you can find on our TG channel.
+Play the Game of Links, of course or claim the gift!
   </details>

    <details>